Frequently Asked QuestionsIf you do not find the answer to your question here, please call us at 760-342-1233.

 Program participants pay as they attend class.
 All Riverside County Impaired Driver and PC-1000 Program fee structures are regulated by Riverside County.
 Please see Program Descriptions for exact costs.
 We offer extended payment plans and will work with you to navigate the high financial cost associated with a DUI conviction.

-We accept cash, money order, check, or credit card (MasterCard, Visa, and Discover).
+We accept cash, money order, check, or credit card.
 Checks are not accepted when making your final payment.

 Payments can be made in person at either office, online, or over the phone during business hours.